-He also bet heads a bottle of champagne that his advisers could find savings in their schools.
+He also bet heads a bottle of champagne that his advisers could find savings in their schools savings recommendations in their report that had already been made.

 However, just 53 per cent of respondents to a survey after the trial said the adviser had made recommendations that hadn't already been considered.
 (These findings were based on just 17 responses, though.)